skirstschultz/skirstschultz/README.md

 CAPV (Insert Link) • Grant Contract

 Organizer & Co-Founder
-WMA Mutual Aid Network (Insert Link) • Volunteer
+WMA Mutual Aid Network (Insert Link) • Community Organizer

 Data Assistant
-CPE (Insert Link) • Work-Study
+CPE (Insert Link) • Part Time

-Languages & Technologies:
-Featured Projects:

 Please find me on LinkedIn (insert Link) for a more detailed description of my full work experience, education and certification.

 Where to Find me
 Linkedin / GitHub / Youtube

+Languages & Technologies:
+Featured Projects:
 <!---
 skirstschultz/skirstschultz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.